-Fall semester only, three hours (2019 only) or four hours. - MATH 214.
+Fall semester only, four hours. - MATH 214.
 APPLIED PROBABILITY AND LINEAR ALGEBRA.
 An overview of probability and linear algebra, with an emphasis on applications and concepts for computer science.
 Topics include probability distributions, counting, conditional probability, matrix operations, vector properties, change of bases, Markov chains, and eigenvalues and eigenvectors.
 Students will not be permitted to receive credit for all three of Math 214, 222, and Math 331.
-Prerequisite: Mathematics 162. - Spring semester only, three hours (2020 only) or four hours. - MATH 222.
+Prerequisite: Mathematics 162.

+MATH 222.
 LINEAR ALGEBRA.
 A study of the theory of matrices and their applications including systems of linear equations, determinants, vector spaces, eigenvalues and eigenvectors, linear transformations, diagonalization, and Gram-Schmidt orthogonalization.
 Prerequisite: Mathematics 162.
-Spring semester only, four hours.